0xr0bert/phase-seminar-20221026/presentation.md

 ::: {.column width="45%"}
 - 4 options at every time step: walk, cycle, public transport, or drive.
 - Modelled loosely on Waltham Forest, a North Eastern London Borough.
 - Used a microsimulation approach to ensure wards (neighbourhoods) matched real life on things such as car ownership and commute distance.
-This used data from the UK Household Longitudinal Survey [@universityofessexUnderstandingSocietyWaves2020] and 2011 Census population data [@officefornationalstatistics2011CensusAggregate2017].
+This used data from the UK Household Longitudinal Survey and 2011 Census population data.
 :::
 ::: {.column width="45%"}
 ![](images/neighbourhood-grid.svg){width="80%"}